eduardonunesp/libamic/README.md

 libamic
 ====

-The libamic it's implementation of pure C-99, with libuv and c_hashmap, the current state of lib is "under development", but is possible to log in Asterisk Manager (AMI) and listen for events.
+The libamic it's implementation of pure C-99, with libuv and c_hashmap, so we are fully asynchronous and non-blocking (just because the libuv), the current state of lib is "under development", but is possible to log in Asterisk Manager (AMI) and listen for events.

 ```
 #include <stdio.h>